alexandair/entra-powershell-docs/CONTRIBUTING.md

 ## How can I contribute?

-You can contribute to [Microsoft Entra PowerShell documentation][overview-page] in a number of ways.
+You can contribute to [Microsoft Entra PowerShell documentation][overview-page] in many ways.
 Review the following sections to find out which one is right for you.

 ### Report bugs and suggest enhancements